skycoin/skycoin/cmd/skycoin-web/README.md

 **Important security implications:**

+- **Wallet files and private keys are managed locally by skycoin-web.** The `--wallet-dir` wallets are read and managed by the skycoin-web process itself, not by the remote node.
+Private keys never leave the skycoin-web process.
+Transaction signing happens locally within skycoin-web.
-- **The node you connect to sees all wallet addresses.** When skycoin-web loads wallets from the node, it queries the node's wallet API, which returns all addresses in all wallets in the configured wallet directory.
-The node operator can see your addresses and track your balances.
+- **The remote node you connect to sees your wallet addresses.** When skycoin-web queries balances, transaction history, and creates transactions, it sends your addresses to the connected node.
+The node operator can see which addresses belong to you and track your balances and activity.
-- **The node you connect to signs your transactions.** When you send coins, the transaction is created and signed by the node.
-The node has access to your private keys (they are stored in the wallet files on disk).
-A malicious node operator could sign transactions you did not authorize.
-- **Only use server-managed mode with a node you control.** This mode is designed for running skycoin-web as a local thin client against your own local node.
-Do not point `--wallet-dir` at a remote node you do not trust.
+- **A malicious node could return false balance or transaction data.** The remote node provides blockchain data that skycoin-web displays.
+A compromised node could show incorrect balances, hide transactions, or provide manipulated transaction data.
+However, it cannot steal your coins because it does not have access to your private keys.
 - **Wallet files contain private keys.** The wallet directory contains unencrypted (or password-encrypted) wallet files with private keys.
 Protect this directory with appropriate filesystem permissions.
+Anyone with access to these files can spend your coins.
+- **Run skycoin-web locally.** Since skycoin-web reads wallet files from disk, it should be run on the same machine where the wallet files reside.
+Do not expose skycoin-web's web interface to untrusted networks when `--wallet-dir` is configured.

 ### Hardware wallet mode